codedbychavez/vue3-google-api-js-client-plugin/README.md

 > This plugin was inspired by and is an update to https://www.npmjs.com/package/vue-googleapis

-A quick and easy way for using Google'e API JavaScript client to your Vue3
+A quick and easy way for using Google'e API JavaScript client in your Vue3 Application

 ## About